Grape Variety : Chardonnay

 Soil : Clay and limestone covered with stones

 Site : A very small single vineyard shared between Chanson and the Hospices de Beaune on a hump of the hill of Corton.
 The vineyard used to belong to Charles Gravier, Count of Vergennes, born in Dijon, who was counselor to Louis XVI.
 Count of Vergennes signed with Benjamin Franklin the Treaty of Alliance between France and the United States.
 With this Treaty France was the first country in the world to recognize the United States of America.

-The Vintage 2010 : After a very cold winter and a demanding spring, the hot summer was regularly interrupted by cold and rainy intervals which early September gave way to a bright and warm weather, that speeded up the maturation of the grapes.
+The Vintage 2011 : After a very cold winter and a demanding spring, the hot summer was regularly interrupted by rainy intervals.
+It gave way early September to a bright and warm weather, that speeded up the maturation of the grapes.
 Harvest began in the last days of September under a bright sunshine.
-The white wines are tense with a tight texture underlined by a mineral overlay and an outstanding acidity.
+Meticulous vinifications and aging have enabled us to tame the vibrant acidity of the white wines.
 Aging in oak during 12 months.

 Food pairing : Seafood, foie gras, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.